hlissnake/resume/README.md

 	* ##### Online gambling (Demos in portfolio below):
 		* Responsible for SPA designed, HTML5, CSS3 features and 'Finite State Machine' algorithm to manage the states and lifecycle.
 		* Used significant CSS3 3d transform to enhanced the animation effects.

-	* ##### Virtual Reality in Alibaba App
-    	* A innovative project enhanced car e-business and exhibition online.
-    	* Used mobile gravity sensor api to detect device's orientation, wrote pure javascript without any other library support, to achieve device gestures and VR experience.
-    	* Multiple render supported: Canvas2d, CSS3, WebGL.

 	* ##### High secure online car race:
 		* Responsible for high secure javascript to prevent cheating in game.
 Work with team to develop solutions to detect the javascript hacking and illegal actions.